 Written By: MB Group

 Business owners know their business like no one else—except for their accountant!
-Your accountant, whethercpa firm inhouse or an outside firm, knows the ins and outs of your business from the financial point of view.
+Your accountant, whether inhouse or an outside firm, knows the ins and outs of your business from the financial point of view.
 While you know your business's expertise in regards to the unique service or goods you provide for your customers, your accountant's expertise also factors into the success of your business.
 Their work, however, does not exist in a vacuum.
 It requires a consistent dialogue between you, the business owner, and your accountant.

 Here are 5 ways you, as the business owner, can help your CPA firm help you to grow your business.